GEF Areas 3 and 5 Workshops

 The WVU General Education Foundations Program recognizes the importance of preparing students for success in their personal and professional lives, encouraging them to explore a variety of disciplines beyond those in their major area of study.
 Higher education promotes precisely such openness to new fields, ideas, and courses.
 Similarly, our GEF Program is open to all instructors whose courses advance intellectual, personal, or academic growth; we are eager for all faculty to engage in teaching GEF courses to foster faculty-student contact and academic development, mentoring, and experimentation.
 We maintain a large number of courses within our GEF Program not only to enhance the options open to students and encourage them to take advantage of the wide range of offerings, but also to inspire faculty to think creatively and embrace academic innovation.
 The GEF can be a gateway to a minor or a second major, and can open us all to new ways of viewing our curricula.

-The General Education Curriculum (GEC) had been in effect since 2005, with
+The General Education Curriculum (GEC) had been in effect since 2005, with no major

-the total number of hours in general education requirements is critical to student
+total number of hours in general education requirements is critical to student

 success.
 The new set of areas is called the General Education Foundations